Sacramento County's Share of the State and Local Fiscal Recovery Fund

 Process for Determining Use of State and Local Fiscal Recovery Funds

-June 17, 4 p.m.: Community Meeting about the American Rescue Plan and the Community Needs Survey.--Join Online Here
+June 17, 4 p.m.: Community Meeting about the American Rescue Plan and the Community Needs Survey.

-July 6-9: Compile results from Community Needs Survey.
-The Needs Survey results will be used to identify the priorities, and the Board of Supervisors will provide further direction for use of funds.
+July 6-9: Results from the Community Needs Survey were compiled.
+The Needs Survey results were used to identify the priorities, and the Board of Supervisors provided further direction for use of funds.

 Summer/Fall 2021: Once priorities and Board guidance is set, the County Leadership will develop a comprehensive plan for use of the funds.
 This will include an open competitive process, where the County will launch a solicitation of proposals for any external use of funds.
 The process will follow County guidelines with stipulations in place for necessary documentation tracked for reimbursement purposes in compliance with U.S. Treasury Guidelines.